 - Family and Community Partnerships

 A major in Education at Elizabethtown is a demanding undertaking.
 Students must excel in challenging coursework in pedagogy, learning theory, cognition, and liberal arts content.
 You will repeatedly demonstrate competency in field placement classrooms by working with a variety of school systems, students, and student needs.
 You will exhibit the dispositions of a professional educator as defined by the PA Code of Conduct and the Department’s Teacher Dispositions Policy.
 Finally, you must pass required state assessments and complete a professional portfolio for certification.
 But though challenging, becoming an educator is also rewarding.
-Learn more about the program requirements.
+Early Childhood Education (B.S.) program requirements.

 As an Education major, you will have field experiences every year from your first year through your senior year.
 Field placements occur in urban, suburban and rural schools, and in a variety of grades within your certification guidelines, in this case Pre-K through 4th.
 Our program stresses the importance of quality supervised field experiences which complement on-campus courses in education.
 It is the embodiment of theory into practice.
 You’ll have support both in and out of the classroom as your progress and grow from a student to an independent and qualified educator.

 Integral to our programs is the department's signature attribute of social justice, exhibited through a curricular focus upon advocacy for equity, civic engagement, global citizenship, and international/comparative perspectives.
 Through classroom simulations, observations and common core readings, you’ll begin to appreciate the complexity diversity and social justice lend to education.